How To Plan A Walt Disney World Vacation From Start To Finish with planDisney Panelists Matt & Christina

 Matt shared that choosing travel dates is just as important as setting your budget: “Most school districts publish multiple years’ worth of calendars in advance, so become familiar with those and identify when those travel times work.”

-- Check your school calendar now.
+• Check your school calendar now.
 Many districts release calendars years in advance.
-Picking travel windows early helps you avoid last-minute planning or paying peak season prices.
+Picking travel windows early helps you avoid last-minute planning and paying peak-season prices.

-- Be strategic about timing.
+• Be strategic about timing.
 Holiday periods, school breaks, and summer can be more crowded and expensive.
-If you can travel off-peak, you may get more value from your trip.
+If you can travel during off-peak times, you may get more value from your trip.

 Pick the Right Resort For Your Family